promised-ai/redpoll-website/content/blog/sparsity.md

 * One does not need to specify which samples require imputation.
 Reformer will provide a prediction for each one that is missing a `Churn` value.

+These predictions can be compared against the true values by whatever evaluation metric desired.

 ```python
 import redpoll as rp